scality/Zenko/docs/Installation/Installation_Guide.rst

    If the command is successful, the output from Helm is extensive.

-4. To follow how K8s is creating pods required for Zenko, use the command
+4. To see K8s’s progress creating pods for Zenko, the command:

    ::

     $ kubectl get pods -n default -o wide

-   This displays a view of pod creation.
+   This returns a snapshot of pod creation.
 For a few minutes after the Helm install, some pods will show CrashLoopBackOff issues.
 This is expected behavior, because there is no launch order between pods.
    After a few minutes, all pods will enter Running mode.

-5. To register your Zenko instance to Orbit, get your Cloudserver’s name:
+5. To register your Zenko instance for Orbit access, get your CloudServer’s name

    ::